Autonomous limit of 4-dimensional Painlev\'e-type equations and degeneration of curves of genus two: Degeneration of spectral curves

-We introduce another type of fibrations, the Liouville torus fibrations.
-It is to view the defining equations of the autonomous Hamiltonians as elliptic fibrations.
-We think of the time variable $\tilde{t}$ as a constant. \begin{thm} Each Hamiltonian of autonomous 2-dimensional Painlev\'e equation defines elliptic surface.
-Each function field $k$ of $\pr^1$ and singular fiber at $h=\infty$ is as same as in the case of spectral curve fibration. \end{thm} \begin{proof} Let us first consider the easiest case: the first Painlev\'e equation.
+For the autonomous 2-dimensional Painlev\'e-type equations, the Liouville tori are elliptic curves.
+Therefore, elliptic surfaces are naturally associated to these integrable systems as Hamiltonian fibrations.
+We think of the time variable $\tilde{t}$ as a constant. \begin{thm} Each elliptic surface associated to the autonomous 2-dimensional Painlev\'e equation as the Hamiltonian fibration has the following singular fiber at $h=\infty$.

+\end{thm} \begin{proof} Let us first consider the easiest case: the first Painlev\'e equation.
 We write $h=H_{\rm I}$ for short.
-The Hamiltonian of the first Painlev\'e equation is $ h=p^2-(q^3+\tilde{t} q). $ We view it as an elliptic curve over $\C(h)$:
+The Hamiltonian of the first Painlev\'e equation is $ h=p^2-(q^3+\tilde{t} q). $ We view it as an elliptic curve over $\A^1$:

 As in the case of the spectral curve fibration, we can construct the Kodaira-N\'eron model of the elliptic surface from the equation.
-Replacing $ \bar{q}=q/h^2,\ \bar{p}=p/h^3,\ \bar{h}=1/h$, we obtain the $\infty$-model:
+Replacing $ \tilde{q}=q/h^2,\ \tilde{p}=p/h^3,\ \tilde{h}=1/h$, we obtain the $\infty$-model:

-After a compactification and the minimal desingularization, we obtain a regular elliptic surface whose general fiber at $h$ is the elliptic curve defined by $ p^2=q^3+\tilde{t}q+h$.
-The discriminant and the j-invariant are:
+After compactification and the minimal desingularization, we obtain a regular elliptic surface whose general fiber at $h$ is the elliptic curve defined by $ p^2=q^3+\tilde{t}q+h$.
+The discriminant and the $j$-invariant are:

-Thus the order of zero of $\Delta$ and $j$ at $\bar{h}=0$ are ${\rm ord}_{\infty}(\Delta)=10, {\rm ord}_{\infty}(j)=2$.
+Thus the order of zero of $\Delta$ and $j$ at $\tilde{h}=0$ are ${\rm ord}_{\infty}(\Delta)=10, {\rm ord}_{\infty}(j)=2$.
 It follows from Tate's algorithm that the singular fiber at $h=\infty$ of the autonomous $P_{\rm I}$-Hamiltonian fibration is of type ${\rm II}^{*}$, or $E_8^{(1)}$ in the Dynkin's notation.